 Gulmohar park situated in the middle-income neighbourhood of Sanjeevni Nagar in Jabalpur provides access to a much-needed, outdoor play and interaction space for young children and caregivers.
 The park has age-specific play area made for young children withwooden play elements and also includes a walking track and seating spaces for caregivers.

 Going beyond implementation, there is a need to instil a sense of belonging towards these spaces, enabling people to overcome behavioural barriers and utilize these spaces to their complete potential.
 Activating these spaces through regular programming of events can help to sustain continuous usage of public spaces by target user groups i.e. caregivers and young children and foster community-led support systems for caregivers.
+These activation events are supported by local leaders and are conducted at both city and neighbourhood levels to ensure wider outreach.
+Activities such as storytelling, yoga sessions, and play-based engagements have been organized in parks across Jabalpu,encouraging young children and caregivers to spend more time outdoors and helping build a culture of play in the city.

 .png)